TheBobTheBlob/Physical-Mechanics-Simulations/README.md

 - Scattering of two hard-surface spheres
 - Movement of two objects of the same mass connected by two springs

+THe icon for the program is the "volleyball" icon from [Lucide Icons](https://lucide.dev/).

 ## Running the program

 The application requires the Python programming language.